 - Couplings and hitches.

-- Safety chain (and holders).
+- Safety chain (and holders)

 - Breakaway systems.

-Generally, the best way to decern what ADR may apply to a component is by understanding its function.
-For example, the core function of a backing plate is to brake, so it would fall under ADR 38 – Trailer Braking Systems.
-Couplemate™ has a free resource you can download and print if you need help working out what parts fall under what ADR: Caravan ADR Poster.
+Generally, the best way to discern what ADR may apply to a component is by understanding its function.
+For example, the core function of a backing plate is to brake, so that it falls under ADR 38 – Trailer Braking Systems.
+Couplemate has a free resource available for download and printing to help you determine which parts fall under which ADR: the Caravan ADR Poster.

-What are some of the important points?
+What are some of the critical points?

 - Trailers in Australia must not be overloaded beyond their maximum capacity.

-- Trailer mass must be less than, or equal to, the tow vehicle’s specified maximum towing mass.
+- Trailer mass must be less than or equal to the tow vehicle’s specified maximum towing mass.

 - The tow vehicle and trailer must be compatible with each other in terms of weight distribution and braking capacity.